spend millions on weight loss pills each year, but should we?

 Only after it is on the market does the FDA have a responsibility to

 investigate any claims of serious side effects.
-Only the products listed
+Only the five drugs listed

 in the prescription diet pills section are FDA approved.